 We knew we still had more to give and so the preparation started for the BD Nationals.
 Sadly I could only take one horse and Sky had got the higher score at the Semi Finals so Bear had to stay at home We did not have the best run up to this event and I can honestly say that Sky looked after me and tried his heart out, it was an extremely harmonious test and showed what a good bond we have.
 We did our best ever test and I was crying when I came out, I was so proud of Sky and the test we had just done!
 Whatever the outcome I was happy and just hope we can create more tests like that one.
 Everything fell into place and clicked together which in a competition environment doesn’t always happen as there are outside distractions etc. and Sky listened to me 100%.

-I have recently been selected onto the British Equestrian Federation Excel Talent programme and I am hoping this will be a stepping stone onto the World Class programme.
+I have recently been selected for the British Equestrian Federation Excel Talent programme and I am hoping this will be a stepping stone onto the World Class programme.

 I have enjoyed doing some speaking this year and attending events for my sponsors and the charities that support me.
 I most recently spoke to a group of guides about my story and my journey to where I am now and the fantastic Charity that is Arctic One, who I am very proud to be an Ambassador for.
 I was also invited to attend the Bucks and Mk Sports Awards as a guest and had an amazing time and heard some very inspirational speakers.

 The results I have achieved this year have been incredible and really show that hard work pays off.
 With the continued deterioration in my condition it has not been easy but I have stuck with it and will continue to keep fighting.
 A lot of people have asked me how do you do it and that I am very inspiring but I have one motto and that is ‘everything happens for a reason; I can do it as I have a goal and that’s to win a gold medal and until I do that I will not stop!